State of New Jersey Common Pension Fund D Sells 323 Shares of Simon Property Group, Inc. (NYSE:SPG)

-State of New Jersey Common Pension Fund D decreased its stake in shares of Simon Property Group, Inc. (NYSE:SPG) by 0.1% during the third quarter, HoldingsChannel reports.
-The firm owned 369,374 shares of the real estate investment trust’s stock after selling 323 shares during the quarter.
-State of New Jersey Common Pension Fund D’s holdings in Simon Property Group were worth $48,008,000 at the end of the most recent quarter.
+State of New Jersey Common Pension Fund D lowered its holdings in shares of Simon Property Group, Inc. (NYSE:SPG) by 0.1% during the 3rd quarter, HoldingsChannel reports.
+The fund owned 369,374 shares of the real estate investment trust’s stock after selling 323 shares during the period.
+State of New Jersey Common Pension Fund D’s holdings in Simon Property Group were worth $48,008,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds also recently made changes to their positions in the company.
+Other large investors have also bought and sold shares of the company.
 Koshinski Asset Management Inc. bought a new stake in Simon Property Group during the third quarter worth about $29,000.
 Simon Quick Advisors LLC boosted its stake in Simon Property Group by 127.7% during the third quarter.
 Simon Quick Advisors LLC now owns 230 shares of the real estate investment trust’s stock worth $29,000 after acquiring an additional 129 shares in the last quarter.
 FFT Wealth Management LLC bought a new stake in Simon Property Group during the second quarter worth about $35,000.
 Dark Forest Capital Management LP bought a new stake in Simon Property Group during the second quarter worth about $36,000.
 Finally, Fieldpoint Private Securities LLC bought a new stake in Simon Property Group during the second quarter worth about $37,000.
-85.88% of the stock is currently owned by hedge funds and other institutional investors.
+85.88% of the stock is currently owned by institutional investors and hedge funds.

 Several equities research analysts recently commented on SPG shares.
-Argus boosted their price objective on shares of Simon Property Group from $142.00 to $180.00 and gave the stock a “buy” rating in a research note on Friday, November 26th.
-Morgan Stanley upped their target price on shares of Simon Property Group from $170.00 to $180.00 and gave the stock an “overweight” rating in a research note on Wednesday, November 10th.
-Evercore ISI upped their target price on shares of Simon Property Group from $164.00 to $168.00 and gave the stock an “outperform” rating in a research note on Tuesday, November 2nd.
+Mizuho boosted their price objective on shares of Simon Property Group from $133.00 to $150.00 and gave the stock a “neutral” rating in a research note on Tuesday, November 2nd.
 Piper Sandler upped their target price on shares of Simon Property Group from $180.00 to $200.00 and gave the stock an “overweight” rating in a research note on Wednesday, November 24th.
-Finally, TheStreet upgraded shares of Simon Property Group from a “c+” rating to a “b” rating in a research note on Thursday, September 30th.
-One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and twelve have assigned a buy rating to the stock.
-According to MarketBeat.com, the company presently has an average rating of “Buy” and a consensus price target of $158.44.
+Truist Securities upped their target price on shares of Simon Property Group from $136.00 to $160.00 and gave the stock a “buy” rating in a research note on Thursday, December 2nd.
+Compass Point upped their target price on shares of Simon Property Group from $175.00 to $200.00 and gave the stock a “buy” rating in a research note on Tuesday, November 2nd.
+Finally, Truist upped their target price on shares of Simon Property Group from $136.00 to $160.00 and gave the stock a “buy” rating in a research note on Thursday, December 2nd.
+One analyst has rated the stock with a sell rating, six have assigned a hold rating and twelve have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and an average price target of $158.44.

 Shares of SPG stock opened at $150.93 on Wednesday.
 Simon Property Group, Inc. has a 12 month low of $82.02 and a 12 month high of $171.12.
 The stock has a market cap of $49.60 billion, a P/E ratio of 24.46, a P/E/G ratio of 1.34 and a beta of 1.50.
 The company has a current ratio of 1.04, a quick ratio of 1.04 and a debt-to-equity ratio of 6.68.
 The company has a 50 day simple moving average of $153.60 and a two-hundred day simple moving average of $138.71.